OmarTahon/ToyShop/README.md

 ## Project description
 It's a simple web application for a toy shop
 - The Project was hosted by the website **onrender** to deploy **express js.**, and it uses the website **freemysql** for the database
-- To sign in, use the folloing email:
+- To sign in, use the following email:

-        ziyad.shokry@ejust.edu.eg
+        email: ziyad.shokry@ejust.edu.eg

-- Password:

-        123
+        Password: 123

- - To sign in with an empty wallet, use the following email:
+ - To sign in with an empty wallet account, use the following email:

-        hamo.eltekha@hamboly.mola
+        email: hamo.eltekha@hamboly.mola

- - Password:

-        123
+        Password: 123

 The website contains the following: